Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Experimental results

 \subsection{Comparison with the state of the art}

-To illustrate the usefulness of our method, we compare our proposed pipeline with other supervised and unsupervised methods as presented in the state of the art.
+We compare our proposed pipeline with other supervised learning-based and unsupervised non learning-based methods as presented in the state of the art.
 We compare the results in terms of both MAE and RMSE and show them in Table \ref{tab:table_state_of_the_art}.
+Table \ref{tab:table_state_of_the_art}, shows two sets of results.
+Face2PPG-Multi\textsubscript{best} results represent the best performance achieved using our multi-region pipeline with various RGB to PPG transformation methods (CHROM, POS, LGI, or OMIT) showing the flexibility of our pipeline.
+Face2PPG-Multi\textsubscript{omit} results display the outcomes applying just the OMIT method, to highlight its generalizability across diverse datasets.